On preconditioned Riemannian gradient methods for minimizing the Gross-Pitaevskii energy functional: algorithms, global convergence and optimal local convergence rate: Numerical experiment

-Noticed that the P-RG with preconditioners $\mathcal{P}_1$ and $\mathcal{P}_2$ lead to the projected Sobolev gradient methods proposed by Danaila et. al. in \cite{2010A, 2017Computation}, P-RG with $\mathcal{P}_3$ lead to the one proposed by Henning et. at. in \cite{2020Sobolev}, while the P-RG with $\mathcal{P}_4$ is our proposed scheme.
-Firstly, we compute the lower bound and upper bound of the generalized eigenvalue of $\big(E''(\phi_g) - \lambda_g \mathcal{I}$, $\mathcal{P}_{\phi_g}\big)$ on $N_{\phi_g}\mathcal{M}$, i.e. $\mu$ and $L$ in \eqref{Mu-L}.
-Then, we compute the optimal descent step size $\tau$ and theoretical convergence rate $\rho$ for the P-RG, i.e., $\tau=1/L$ and $\rho=\sqrt{1-\mu/L}$ for P-RG with $\mathcal{P}_1$-$\mathcal{P}_3$, while $\tau=2/(L+\mu)$ and $\rho=(L-\mu)/(L+\mu)$ for P-RG with $\mathcal{P}_4$.
-Secondly, we test the actual convergence rate of these P-RG.
-We start the P-RG with an initial data $\phi^{0}$ close to $\phi_g$, i.e., $\|\phi^{0}-\phi_g\|_{H^1}\approx 2\times10^{-2}$, and terminate the iteration when $E(\phi^n)-E(\phi_g)\le 10^{-14}$.
-According to {\bf Corollary} \ref{E-eq-Phi}, we used $\sqrt{E(\phi^n)-E(\phi_g)}$ to examine the actual convergence rate of the P-RG. \end{exmp} Table \ref{tab2} lists the values of $\mu$, $L$, $\tau$ and the theoretical convergence rate $\rho$ as predicted in theorems \ref{Local-Convergence}-\ref{Var-P-convergence} of the P-RG with different preconditioners.
-Fig. \ref{fig2} shows the evolution of the errors $\sqrt{E(\phi^n)-E(\phi_g)}\sim \mathcal{O}(\rho^n)$ actually computed by these P-RG.
-From the table and additional results not shown here for brevity, we can obtain that: $(i)$ The actual convergence rates of those P-RG agree well with those theoretical predictions (c.f.
-Fig. \ref{fig2} red-colored solid lines and black-colored dashed lines), which numerically confirm that the estimates of the local convergence rate for P-RG with different preconditioners in theorems \ref{Local-Convergence}-\ref{Var-P-convergence} are correct and sharp (c.f.
+\end{exmp} Table \ref{tab2} lists the values of $\mu$, $L$, $\tau$ and the theoretical convergence rate $\rho$ as predicted in \textbf{Theorems \ref{Local-Convergence}-\ref{Var-P-convergence}} of the P-RG with different preconditioners.
+Fig. \ref{fig2} shows the evolution of the errors $\sqrt{E(\phi^n)-E(\phi_g)}\sim \mathcal{O}(\rho^n)$ actually computed by these P-RG. {The iterations are initialized sufficiently close to the ground state so that the observed convergence behavior reflects the local asymptotic regime.} From the table and additional results not shown here for brevity, we can obtain that: $(i)$ The actual convergence rates of those P-RG agree well with those theoretical predictions (c.f.
+Fig. \ref{fig2} red-colored solid lines and black-colored dashed lines), which numerically confirm that the estimates of the local convergence rate for P-RG with different preconditioners in \textbf{Theorems \ref{Local-Convergence}-\ref{Var-P-convergence}} are correct and sharp (c.f.
 Fig. \ref{fig2} red-colored solid lines and blue-colored dashdot lines). $(ii)$ The P-RG with preconditioner $\mathcal{P}_4$ significantly outperforms P-RG with other preconditioners in term of computational efficiency.
 For example, in our tested case, P-RG with preconditioner $\mathcal{P}_4$ converges within $10^2$ steps (c.f.
 Fig. \ref{fig2} $(iv)$) shown here, while P-RG with preconditioner $\mathcal{P}_1$, $\mathcal{P}_2$ and $\mathcal{P}_3$ requires more than $10^5$ steps to converge (c.f.
 Fig. \ref{fig2} $(i)$-$(iii)$).
-Indeed, as indicated in theorem \ref{Var-P-convergence} and shown in Fig. \ref{fig2} $(iv)$, the P-RG with preconditioner $\mathcal{P}_4$ is the best P-RG scheme in term of local convergence.
+Indeed, as indicated in \textbf{Theorem \ref{Var-P-convergence}} and shown in Fig. \ref{fig2} $(iv)$, the P-RG with preconditioner $\mathcal{P}_4$ is the best P-RG scheme in term of local convergence.